truenas/documentation/content/SCALE/SCALETutorials/Credentials/ManageLocalUsersSCALE.md

 Click **Save**.

-Log out of the TrueNAS system and then log back in using the admin user credentials.
-Once you are back in the TrueNAS web UI, determine that the admin user credentials are working properly with your network configuration.
+Log out of the TrueNAS system and then log back in using the admin user credentials to verify that the admin user credentials work properly with your network configuration.

 ## Creating User Accounts